Class Placement

 Little Movers

-This 45 minute class for ages 2 and 3, will introduce your active toddler to the basics of ballet, tumbling, and creative movement; while focusing on the development of listening skills to follow directions.
+This 45 minute class for ages 2 and 3, will introduce your active toddler to the basics of ballet, tumbling, and creative movement, while focusing on the development of listening skills to follow directions.
 This non- recital class is appropriate for both girls and boys.
-It is designed to engage your child in activities such as tumbling, creative movement and the basics of ballet.
-Props such as hoops, ribbon dancers, the trampoline and parachute are also incorporated.
+Props such as hoops, ribbon dancers, the trampoline, and parachute are also incorporated.
 This ongoing program is offered in sessions throughout the dance season.
-There is continuous enrollment for Little Movers, please call 973-376-2111 to enroll your child!
+There is continuous enrollment for Little Movers; please call 973-376-2111 to enroll your child!
 Register in person or by mail, we do not accept online registration for Little Movers.

 Wednesday Morning